 Objectives of PM-CARES Fund

-- To provide relief or assistance of any kind relating to a public health emergency or any other kind of emergency, including the creation or up-gradation of healthcare or pharmaceutical facilities, other necessary infrastructure, funding relevant research, or any other type of support.
+- To provide relief or assistance of any kind relating to a public health emergency or any other kind of emergency, including the creation or upgrade of healthcare or pharmaceutical facilities, other necessary infrastructure, funding relevant research, or any other type of support.

 - To render financial assistance, provide grants and other steps as determined by the Board of Trustees to the affected population.